strategineer/personal-website/content/bin/rpg/xmooks/index.md

 Please don't bring out your phones during game unless there's something urgent.
 Ideally this is the most interesting thing going on.
 In the same vein, understand that there are 5 other people in the room, so don't deliberately waste time.

-The setting of this game is semi-medieval.
-That means that terrible things happen on a regular basis.
-It would feel like I was whitewashing or disneyfying the past if I said that this setting doesn't include things like misogyny, racism, sexual violence, etc. These things happen in the real world.
-It'd be strange to have a fictional world without them.
-That being said, they won't form a major part of this game.

-Gender is also much more important in this game than it is in the modern world, but possibly less important than you might fear.
-At the very high end of society, you can get away with breaking gender norms by wealth, power, law, and ability.
-At the very low end, nobody cares.
-It's only the middle classes and the Church who obsess over propriety and station.
-It probably won't be an important part of most sessions.

 **The Rules**

 Are always available for you to read.
 They aren't secret.
 If you find inconsistencies or errors, let me know, but the rules aren't the law.
 As the GM, what I say goes, and if need be, what I say, went.
 If you think you've found a loophole, but the results of that loophole don't make any sense, it will stop working immediately.